jembi/openhim-core-js/docs/how-to/how-to-setup-and-configure-openhim.md

-# How to Setup and Configure the OpenHIM
+# How to setup and configure the OpenHIM

 ## OpenHIM Basic Configuration